I try not to write about gun violence. The gun violence won’t let me though.

 Part of the deal of doing that work, was remembering that.
 It’s the hardest part.
 Sterilizing it was easy and dangerous.

-Last month a man walked into a church in Texas and killed 26 people.
+This morning a man walked into a church in Texas and killed at least 26 people.
 A pregnant woman and a five-year old child and the 14-year old daughter of the pastor were among the victims.

 This is something that happens in America.
 It doesn’t happen anywhere else with any regularity.
 But it happens here a lot.